EpicureanAtom/Ministry/Cat 3/Active.md

 [Needs elaboration](/Needs+elaboration/Active+Cat+3)

-16

-NSFW
-🚨 CATEGORY 3 MEGATHREAD 10/4/2025🚨
-level 3 subreddit - a call to action
-This is an official Category 3 Call to Arms.
-All available Subdivers and Ministers are expected to respond if able.

 Category 3 subreddits are direct violations of Reddit’s TOS and are often illegal.
 Our duty is to report responsibly.

-These have already been Dived and Confirmed TOS violations.
-Subdivers, concerned Redditors, and people passing through are urged to fill out a report or two to help make Reddit safer.
+These have already been Investigated and are confirmed TOS violations.
+Concerned redditors, and people passing through are urged to fill out a report or two to help make Reddit safer.

 Reporting Protocol
 Go to Reddit’s [report page].